jasoncrawford/webdriver-bug/README.md

 ### Results

-* Firefox: brings up the context menu as expected
+* Firefox 23.0: brings up the context menu as expected
-* Chrome: no effect, doesn't bring up the context menu
+* Chrome 28.0.1500.95: no effect, doesn't bring up the context menu
-* Safari: errors out with "Unknown command: mouseMoveTo" (looks like a repro of [issue 5793](https://code.google.com/p/selenium/issues/detail?id=5793))
+* Safari 6.0.5 (8536.30.1): errors out with "Unknown command: mouseMoveTo" (looks like a repro of [issue 5793](https://code.google.com/p/selenium/issues/detail?id=5793))